mui/material-ui/docs/src/pages/guides/interoperability/interoperability.md

 ### Controlling priority ⚠️

 **Note:** Most CSS-in-JS solutions inject their styles at the bottom of the HTML `<head>`.
-If you don't want to mark style attributes with **!important**, you need to change the CSS injection order, as in the demo:
+If you don't want to mark style attributes with **!important**, you need to change the CSS injection order.
+Here's a demo of how it can be done for the default style engine - emotion:

 ```jsx
 import * as React from 'react';